 Red Nose has compiled the following checklist for safe sleeping:

-- Has baby been placed on the back to sleep?
+- Has baby been placed on his or her back to sleep?

 - Is baby sleeping in a safe bassinette or cot, and away from hazards?

 - Does the cot meet the Australian Standard for cots?